In addition to J.K. Crellin's book, mentioned elsewhere multiple places, I additionally recommend these books for your library:

-The American Collectors of Infant Feeders is a membership supported organization that holds an annual convention every summer, hosted by one or more of its members, and publishes quarterly newsletters to membership entitled "Keeping Abreast".
-The organization's stated purpose is to promote the collection of infant feeders and related items.
-It is important to note that "infant feeders and related items" covers alot of territory beyond just ceramic feeders which is the reason I seem to keep joining, then not renewing and then again joining (to see what's new).
+The American Collectors of Infant Feeders is a membership supported organization that holds annual conventions every summer, hosted by one or more of its members, and publishes a quarterly newsletter for membership entitled "Keeping Abreast".

-While I do not have any posset pots in my collection they certainly fall under the "ceramic feeder" umbrella and are worthy of highlight.
+While I do not collect posset pots they certainly fall under the umbrella of "ceramic feeders":

 Posset pots are spouted two handled vessels from the 17th and 18th Century used to consume "posset', a beverage containing a cocktail mixture of curdled hot milk or beaten eggs, often including wine or ale, often spiced or sweetened, and often thickened with oatmeal or bread.
 They have lids to keep the contents warm with the floating custard portion eaten from the top with a spoon and the liquid lower portion sucked from the spout.
 They were most commonly made in slipware and delftware and a rare few in silver.
 Over time the shape of posset pots evolved from simple basic forms to more curvilinear vessels with elaborate ornamentation (too nice to use in my opinion).
 Needless to say it does not take much imagination to understand why most did not survive undamaged (i.e., wine and ale and ceramics are never a great combination).